LeLocTai/blog-hugo/content/posts/unity-in-depth-escape-from-ui-mask.md

-## The Escape
+## Escape

-With this fresh knowledge, escaping from the grasp of the parent is obvious: just remove the left-most 1 of the `stencilId`.
+With this fresh knowledge, the escape plan is obvious: just remove the left-most 1 of the `stencilId`.
 In fact, it is right there in `Mask.GetModifiedMaterial`.
 If you're ever looked at `CanvasRenderer` doc and wonder what those `PopMaterial` business was about, this is it.
 These pop material undo the stencil written by the Masks, so uncles and aunts Mask can't affect their nieces and nephews.

 However, you can't just call `GetPopMaterial` and use it, however.
 These material have ColorWriteMask set to 0, which mean they only write to the stencil buffer.
 To render something for the human eye, you'll have to build the material with the proper `stencilId` yourself.